fweiss/yocto-rpi-vm/README.md

 Maybe learn about device drivers.

 ## Prerequisites
-You'll need the following applications installed to use this project:
+The following applications need to be installed to use this project:

 - [VirtualBox](https://www.virtualbox.org) - a free, widely used hypervisor
 - [Vagrant](https://www.vagrantup.com) - a free tool for building and configuring VMs

-You'l also need:
+The following hardware is required:

 - a Raspberry Pi, preferably a Zero or Zero W
 - host machine with SD Card reader